theartofcomputerprogramming/meetup/20200919_taocp_3_introduction_to_mmix/README.md

 ### MMIX is Big-endian

-MMIX is bigendian or MSB or Most Significant Bit memory layout order
+MMIX is bigendian or MSB or Most Significant Byte memory layout order

 Why?